pedrorpmoleiro/voidchain/README.md

 * [VOID Software](https://void.pt/)

 ## Description
-Implementation of a Blockchain platform, VOIDChain, based on a popular Byzantine Fault-Tolerant state machine replication Java library, [BFT-SMaRt](https://bft-smart.github.io/library/).
+Implementation of a simple and high-performant distributed ledger technologies platform, VOIDChain, based on a popular Byzantine Fault-Tolerant state machine replication Java library, [BFT-SMaRt](https://bft-smart.github.io/library/).
+Development of an API REST service in conjunction with this application, which is available [here](https://github.com/pedrorpmoleiro/voidchain-api).

 ## Objective
-* Investigating distributed ledger technologies (DLT), crypto coins and consensus algorithm concepts and relate that knowledge with BFT-SMaRt.
+* Investigating distributed ledger technologies, crypto coins and consensus algorithm concepts and relate that knowledge with BFT-SMaRt.
 * Development of actors to populate the network, such as nodes and lightweight clients.
 * Development of a client wallet for storing asymmetric keys and transactions.
-* Development of an API REST service for easier communication with external services.
-* Development of an API REST service in conjunction with this application, which is available [here](https://github.com/pedrorpmoleiro/voidchain-api).

 ## Built With